AndurilLi/pychorus/README.md

 ## Useful Tips

-1. chorusrun --color\n
+1. `chorusrun --color`

 It will give a colorful logs in command line, based on different log level.

-2. chorusrun -e MYENV
+2. `chorusrun -e MYENV`

 It will reload the environment to MYENV, and related keys in MYENV section will be reloaded in configinfo

-3. You may use "from ChorusCore import ChorusGlobals" to load global variables
+3. You may use `from ChorusCore import ChorusGlobals` to load global variables

 4. You may modify chorusrun.py to redesign the project preparation

-5. You may use "from ChorusCore import Utils" to import some common useful functions
+5. You may use `from ChorusCore import Utils` to import some common useful functions

 6. ChorusCore.APIManagement and ChorusCore.DBOperation will provide HTTPAPI and MySQL basic functions support